-4) Continue New Faculty Academy (formerly BootUp Camp) Faculty Training

-New Faculty Academy was updated and continued.

-5) Continue Adjunct Faculty Teaching & Learning Symposium

-Adjunct Faculty Teaching & Learning Symposium was continued.
-Key note speaker was Paul Hernandez ("The Pedagogy of Real Talk").

-6) Continue Canvas and other DE-related training.
+- Continue New Faculty Academy (formerly BootUp Camp) Faculty Training New Faculty Academy was updated and continued. - Continue Adjunct Faculty Teaching & Learning Symposium Adjunct Faculty Teaching & Learning Symposium was continued. - 6) Continue Canvas and other DE-related training.

 Canvas training continued with the expansion from Beginner's Workshops to Intermediate and Advanced Workshops.
 And online Canvas course was developed and implemented.